ray-project/kuberay/docs/guidance/gcs-ft.md

-## Ray GCS Fault Tolerance(GCS FT) (Experimental)
+## Ray GCS Fault Tolerance(GCS FT) (Alpha Release)

-> Note: This feature is still experimental, there are a few limitations and stabilization will be done in future release from both Ray and KubeRay side.
+> Note: This feature is in alpha release, there are a few limitations and stabilization will be done in future release from both Ray and KubeRay side.

 Ray GCS FT enables GCS server to use external storage backend.
 As a result, Ray clusters can tolerant GCS failures and recover from failures without affecting important services such as detached Actors & RayServe deployments.